covrco/candidate-exercises/mobile/README.md

 2. Given the provided protoc file, generate and integrate the gRPC client.
 3. Build a mobile application based on the below requirements.

-Dashboard with card information, aggregate transaction to create the balance, can then select an account and show the transactions.

 ## Requirements

 The mobile application you would build should allow for the following: